 Officials have reviewed plans for a proposed slots complex, discussed how to keep the poor warm this winter and voted on new rules for crisis pregnancy centers.
 Gavels have tapped, staplers clicked and printers hummed.

+Yet in one very significant way, the city's business has been far from routine.
 Mayor Sheila Dixon has spent the better part of the past two weeks in Baltimore City Circuit Court, defending herself from charges that she stole gift cards from the poor.
 Although the mayor has crammed her free time with public appearances, attended meetings during court recesses and sent a flurry of e-mails, her City Hall seat has been empty or filled by another at many events.

 While some say the mayor's absence is no different from a vacation, it's impossible to ignore the ramifications of the jury's decision.
 If the mayor is convicted, state law requires her to step down.

 "The business of the people is continuing, but I'm not going to pretend it's an atmosphere that's normal," said Councilman Robert W. Curran, who spent four hours in court Thursday in support of the mayor.
 "Everyone's doing their duties, but everyone's waiting to hear what the verdict is going to be."

 After she leaves court, the mayor heads to City Hall to meet with staffers each afternoon.

 Those meetings have had an "informal" feel that has put staffers at ease, said Deputy Mayor Andrew Frank.
 "She was very comfortable; she was joking.
 In doing all that, I think she made us feel more comfortable too."

 Senior staff members say that they have been writing updates on key issues, as they do every week.
 Although rules prohibit Dixon from using her BlackBerry in the courtroom, she peppers her staff with e-mails in the morning and evening.